Data on Gilead drug raises hopes in pandemic fight, Fauci calls it 'highly significant'

 The top U.S. infectious disease official said Gilead Sciences Inc's experimental antiviral drug remdesivir will become the standard of care for COVID-19 after early results from a key clinical trial on Wednesday showed it helped patients recover more quickly from the illness caused by the coronavirus.
 Preliminary results from a U.S. government trial showing that patients given remdesivir recovered 31% faster than those given a placebo, were hailed by Dr. Anthony Fauci as "highly significant."

 "This is really quite important," Fauci told reporters at the White House, likening it to a moment in 1986 "when we were struggling for drugs for HIV and we had nothing."
-"This will be the standard of care," he said, adding "the FDA ... is working with Gilead to figure out mechanisms to make this easily available to those who need it."
+"This will be the standard of care," he said.

+The U.S. Food and Drug Administration said it has been in discussions with Gilead about making remdesivir available to patients as quickly as possible, but the agency declined to comment on any plans to grant the drug regulatory approval.
+"I want them to go as quickly as they can," President Donald Trump said, when asked if he wanted the FDA to grant emergency use authorization for remdesivir.
+"We want everything to be safe, but we would like to see very quick approvals, especially with things that work."

-Gilead earlier on Wednesday said the trial was positive and provided additional data suggesting remdesivir worked better when given earlier in the course of illness, sending its shares up more than 7%.
-The closely watched drug, which is given by intravenous infusion to hospitalized patients, has moved markets in the past few weeks following the release of data from several studies that painted a mixed picture of its effectiveness, and Fauci cautioned that the latest data still needs to be analyzed.
+The closely watched drug, given by intravenous infusion to hospitalized patients, has moved markets in the past few weeks following the release of data from several studies that painted a mixed picture of its effectiveness, and Fauci cautioned that the latest data still needs to be analyzed.
+Gilead's shares rose more than 5% on Wednesday to close at $83.14 and are up 27% so far this year.

 'GLIMMER OF HOPE' Despite the excitement, Dr. Lawrence K. Altman, global fellow at The Wilson Center in Washington, DC, was not ready to celebrate the preliminary findings.